mchevalier2/crestr/cran-comments.md

 rhub::check(platform='debian-gcc-devel')
 ```

 By Googling the error, it seems that the error was caused by the use of order() on a dataframe.
-I have now made sure that order() is used on a vector, which was the original intent anyway.
+I have now made sure that order() is used on a vector using as.numeric(), which was the original intent anyway.
 Hopefully, this should get rid of the error.

 # First submission